Quick Guide to the Fountains of Versailles (and Versailles Fountain Shows)

 Apollos’ Bath, Versailles

-This groove was designed by the painter Hubert Robert during the reign of King Louis XVI between 1778 and 1781.
+This groove was designed by the painter Hubert Robert during King Louis XVI’s reign between 1778 and 1781.
 It features three sculpture groups and represents the care provided to Apollo (the Sun God) and his horses after their daytime flight above the Earth.

 ‘When the Sun is tired and has ended his day in the west